 Discover one of the largest landscaped parks in Europe, with an area of 240 hectares, located in the rugged valley of a meandering river.
-The park is a UNESCO World Heritage List along with the historical center of nearby Prague.
+The park is on a UNESCO World Heritage List along with the historical center of nearby Prague.

 The Neo-Renaissance castle is only partially open to the public, but it is still possible to admire its beauty, for example, in the Knight's Hall, which is a popular place for wedding ceremonies or in its courtyard.
-The park itself was founded in 1885 by Count Ernst Emanuel Silva-Tarouca and besides a forest with exotic tree species you will also find large open meadows and alpine flowers in it.
-40 km of groomed trails are available for visitors for wandering through the park.
+The park itself was founded in 1885 by Count Ernst Emanuel Silva-Tarouca and besides a forest with exotic tree species you will also find large open meadows and alpine flowers in its 40 km of groomed trails are available for visitors for wandering through the park.

 A park for all seasons